 That's right: I've sipped the same Kool-Aid as everyone else on Pinterest and Instagram — even Selena Gomez has recently hopped on the speckled bandwagon.
 Earlier this week, the singer released the lyric video for her newest single "Fetish," and while the camera's focus was mainly on her lips, it was the freckles scattered across her cheeks and nose that had everyone talking.
 Within hours, Twitter exploded with negative tweets, primarily geared toward her makeup artist Hung Vanngo, for putting faux dots on the singer.
 It sparked the question: Why would someone draw on freckles they don't naturally have?

 Of course, stencils, stamps, tattoos, and other forms of makeup have been responsible for faux freckles in the past, but it wasn't until recently that models all over social media have turned the fad into a beauty mainstay.
-Some are more dramatic and colourful, while others remain a natural-looking brown that could fool even the biggest skeptic.
+Some are more dramatic and colorful, while others remain a natural-looking brown that could fool even the biggest skeptic.

 What's more, people are searching for freckles on Pinterest now more than ever.
 The brand tells us that glitter freckles have been pinned 90% more times within the last year alone, and you'd be surprised at just how many boards of "faux, fresh freckles" exist (hint: too many to count).
 People are no longer interested in covering them up — they want to recreate them.